 On the other hand, more positively, you may discover that a new drug works better or helps to keep you in remission much longer than usual.

-We produce a range of publications to help you live with and manage your IBD.
+We produce a range of publications to help you live with and manage your Crohn's or Colitis.
 As part of our Information Standard accreditation, our rigorous review process means that we run all our publications past medical experts and readers (people with IBD).
 So you know that what you are reading is accurate, evidence-based, reliable, trustworthy and up-to-date.

 Our three videos below are full of everyday tips from people with Crohn’s Disease and Ulcerative Colitis.